The Ultimate Guide to Enhancing Wireless Network Security

 Creating separate networks for guests is an important security measure for protecting your main network.
 By setting up a dedicated guest network, you provide visitors with internet access while isolating their devices from your main network.
 This ensures that guest devices cannot interact with or access the devices and data on your primary network, significantly reducing the risk of unauthorized access or potential attacks.

-See also The Impact of Artificial Intelligence on Network Security
+See also The Fundamentals of Network Security Architecture

 Isolate guest traffic from the main network